ioBroker/ioBroker.js-controller/README.md

 The downside is that as soon as one adapter is crashes or generates an unhandled error, the whole js-controller process will be restarted.

-It is recommended to use this feature on slave systems but not for the ioBroker master host.
+It is recommended to use this feature on slave systems but not for the ioBroker master host or use compact groups.

+##### Compact mode
+**Feature status:** Technology preview (since 2.0.0)

-To enable compact mode for a js-controller instance, you need to manually change the `iobroker.json` configuration file
+To enable compact mode for a js-controller instance, you can use the new "compact" CLI commands or you can manually change the `iobroker.json` configuration file

 ```
 {